-One of the most difficult parts about addiction is the lack of ability to be self-aware.
-Survival mechanisms in the brain make it difficult to see the negative consequences of drinking or using in addiction.
+One of the most difficult parts of addiction is the lack of ability to be self-aware and seek substance abuse treatment.
+Survival mechanisms in the brain make it difficult to see the negative consequences of drinking or using during addiction.
 What happens is that the brain begins to believe that the person needs substances in order to feel well.
-If you’re wondering if you need substance abuse treatment, below are some of the signs that you should be looking for:
+If you’re wondering if you need women’s substance abuse treatment in CA, below are some of the signs that you should be looking for:

 - Do you have a physical dependency?